-Proteus includes fully design rule aware manual routing and curved routing modes.
-A forward looking algorithm means that routes being placed can be auto-completed at any time.
+Proteus includes fully design rule aware manual routing in both push and shove and traditional follow-me routing modes.
+Cornering can be either mitred or curved and a forward looking algorithm means that routes being placed can be auto-completed at any time.
+Routing modes and configuration can be changed mid-route by keyboard shortcut or in the Route Command Centre.
 Proteus also includes support for high speed net tuning and comes with a dedicated differential pair routing mode.

 The basic act of route placement is a simple one.
 The user selects routing mode, clicks on the source pad/track and then the route follows the users mouse movement to the destination when another mouse click completes the route.